kean/Nuke/README.md

 <img src="https://github.com/kean/Nuke/workflows/Nuke%20CI/badge.svg">
 </p>

-Nuke provides an efficient way to download and display images in your app.
-It's easy to learn and use.
-Its architecture enables many powerful features while offering virtually unlimited possibilities for customization.
+Nuke provides an efficient way to load and display images in your app and is easy to learn and use.

 The framework is lean and compiles in under 2 seconds[¹](#footnote-1).
-Nuke has an automated test suite 2x the size of the codebase itself, ensuring excellent reliability.
-Every feature is carefully designed and optimized for [performance](https://kean-docs.github.io/nuke/documentation/nuke/performance-guide).
+Nuke has an automated test suite 2x the codebase size, ensuring excellent reliability.
+Nuke is optimized for [performance](https://kean-docs.github.io/nuke/documentation/nuke/performance-guide), and its architecture enables virtually unlimited possibilities for customization.

 > **Fast LRU memory and disk cache** · **SwiftUI** · **Smart background decompression** · **Image processing** · **Resumable downloads** · **Intelligent deduplication** · **Request prioritization** · **Prefetching** · **Rate limiting** · **Progressive JPEG, HEIF, WebP, SVG, GIF** · **Alamofire** · **Combine** · **Async/Await**